n1khilmane/A-Pragmatic-Optimal-Approach-for-Detection-of-Cyber-Attacks-using-Genetic-Programming/README.md

 - SQL Injection DDOS: Sql sentences are used to flood the server.
 - HTTP Flood: attacker overwhelm the server using HTTP GET/POST methods.
 - Normal transaction data.

+# Results

+- GP implementation depends on various parameters such as population size, no. of generations, crossover and mutation rate, etc.
+- When the population size was considered as 50 with a crossover rate of 0.01, an accuracy of 98.67% was obtained.
+- It was observed that as the no. of generations were increased, the accuracy did not change much.

+# Conclusion

+- This scientific analysis investigates an application of Genetic Programming (GP) for intrusion detection.
+For this study, the Modern DDoS dataset is used.
+This dataset contains contemporary threats gathered from various environments.
+- The proposed GP model detects DDoS attacks with improved accuracy of 98.67% while comparing it with six established classification models.
+The obtained results highlight the advantages of adopting the GP model.
+- However, it was observed that adopting other approaches for operations such as mutation or crossover can result in better results.
+Due to limited resources, this was not tested.
+- In future, this model can be investigated for other types of attacks and also to come up with a universal model to detect all kinds of well-known threats.